dariober/ASCIIGenome/commandHelp.md

 Toggle bisulfite mode for read tracks matched by regex.
 In bisulfite mode, the characters M and m mark methylated bases (i.e. unconverted C to T) and U and u are used for unmethylated bases (i.e. C converted to T).
 Upper case is used for reads on  forward strand, small case for reverse.
 Ignored without reference fasta sequence.

 ## General

+### setGenome

+**Usage: setGenome fasta|bam|genome**

+Set genome and reference sequence.
+The genome, i.e. the list of contig and names and sizes, can be extracted from the indexed fasta reference, from a bam file or from a genome identifier (e.g. hg19).
+If a fasta file is used also the reference sequence becomes available.

 ### showGenome